Advocating for Older Youth in Foster Care through the Collaborative Family Engagement Lens

 Youth with disabilities face numerous challenges when they transition to adulthood.
 Those who are aging out of foster care face the additional challenge of losing their foster care benefits, although some will be eligible for Supplemental Security Income (SSI) payments after foster care ceases.
 However, the time needed to process SSI applications exposes those youths to a potential gap in the receipt of benefits as they move between foster care and SSI.

-Other Resources For Youth
+Other Resources for Youth

-Texas Workforce Solutions Vocational Rehabilitation Services serves youth who experienced foster care and students with disabilities to help prepare for post-secondary education and employment opportunities.
+Texas Workforce Commission (TWC) –Vocational Rehabilitation for Youth and Students Texas Workforce Solutions Vocational Rehabilitation Services serves youth who experienced foster care and students with disabilities to help prepare for post-secondary education and employment opportunities.
 Services are eligibility and need-based.

-Texas Foster Youth Justice Project helps current and former foster youth in Texas.
+Texas Foster Youth Justice Project Texas Foster Youth Justice Project helps current and former foster youth in Texas.
 They help foster youth understand their legal rights.
 They provide legal advice, assistance, guidance and representation in enforcing foster youth rights.
 They also educate the general public about the legal needs and concerns of foster youth.

-A resource guide to help guide the work of volunteers with youth in PMC care.
+Keeping the Urgency for Permanency: A Resource Guide for Serving Youth in PMC Care A resource guide to help guide the work of volunteers with youth in PMC care.
 Available on the Texas CASA program portal.

-This guidebook and companion video were developed by Texas CASA and funded by the Supreme Court of Texas Children’s Commission, with the goal of moving the conversation about normalcy beyond simply supporting activities and to really changing the culture of foster care in Texas so that young people are empowered by a fuller range of options in their daily experience of life.
+Normalcy Matters: A Guide to Supporting Children & Youth in Texas Foster Care This guidebook and companion video were developed by Texas CASA and funded by the Supreme Court of Texas Children’s Commission, with the goal of moving the conversation about normalcy beyond simply supporting activities and to really changing the culture of foster care in Texas so that young people are empowered by a fuller range of options in their daily experience of life.

 DFPS Foster Care Bill of Rights